solo-io/solo-kit/README.md

 - We are looking for community feedback and support!

 ### Examples
-See `test/mock_resources.proto` and `test/generate.go` for an example of how to use solo-kit
+See `test/mock_resources.proto` for an example of how to use solo-kit.
+These protos are generated using the root level `generate.go` file.

 ## Build
 - clone repo locally
 - gather dependencies: `go mod download`
-- use binary produced with `make solo-kit-gen` or import `cmd.Run(...)` into your own code gen code
+- import `cmd.Run(...)` into your own code gen code

 ## Usage
 - re-run whenever you change or add an api (.proto file)